 MAC address Hardware address of the base station.
-With this address the device is uniquely identified within the LAN.
+With this address the device is uniquely identified d within the LAN.
 Base station Name of the base station.
 DM Name Name of DECT manager the base station belongs to.
-Cluster Number of the clu ster to which the base is assigned.
+Cluster Number of the cluster to which the base is assigned.
 Sync Level Synchronisation level within the sync hierarchy.
-A base station that is defined as redundancy sync master is automatically set to sync level $2 \rightarrow 1$ to indicate that level 2 is able to become level 1.
+A base station that is defined as redundancy sync master is automatically se to sync level $2 \rightarrow 1$ to indicate that level 2 is able to become level 1.
 LAN Master The base station acting as LAN master is marked by a 🗸.
 Sync Slave Indicates if the base station is synchronised via DECT or via LAN.
 For the Sync master there is no entry in this column.
-Status Synchronization status of the base station: Offline Deactivated No sync Sync Sync overload Not available Available but not activated Activated but not synchronised Activated and synchronised, Synchronised but DECT overload Reference Sync reference: Sync type, DECT manager or RFPI, cluster Sync type: 1 no Sync Slave function, running free D DECT slave within cluster: name of cluster in Reference column D→ DECT slave running inter DM synchronisation rule Best DECT base of DM: name of DM in Reference column L LAN slave within cluster: name of internal DM in Refer ence column ∟→ LAN slave running external/inter DM synchronisation rule LAN Master of DM xy: name of external DM in Refer- ence column
+Status Synchronization st tatus of the base station: Offline Deactivated No sync Sync Not available Available but not activated Activated but not synchronised Activated and synchronised, Sync overload Synchronised but DECT overload

+Reference Sync reference: Sync type: Sync type, DECT manager or RFPI, cluster Sync type.
+1 no Sync Slave function, running free D DECT slave within cluster: name of cluster in Reference column D→ DECT slave running inter DM synchronisation rule Best DECT base of DM: name of DM in Reference column L LAN slave within cluster: name of internal DM in Reference column L→ LAN slave running external/inter DM synchronisation rule LAN Master of DM xy: name of external DM in Reference column R → DECT slave running external RFPI synchronisation rule: RFPI in Reference column